State Activity Tracker

 Washington

-The Washington State Legislature enacted a decade-long policy in 2024 that waives the business and occupations tax for newspaper publishers.
+In 2024, the Washington State Legislature enacted a decade-long policy that waives the business and occupations tax for newspaper publishers.
 It would include eligible digital news outlets if they had a printed publication as recently as Jan.
 1, 2008, but did not exempt digital-native publications.

 Washington D.C.